 Professor James Arnold

-A professor who wrote a book regarding Gaia theory, the idea that the planet is one large organism.
+A scientist who wrote a book regarding Gaia theory, the idea that the planet is one large organism.

-- Adaptational Heroism: In the comic, he was the Big Bad.
-Here, he was kidnapped by the villains, although he does agree to join them afterwards, seeing as how he had a chip in his head.
+- Adaptational Heroism: In the comic, he is the Big Bad.
+Here, he gets kidnapped by the villains, although he does agree to join them afterwards, seeing as how he had a chip in his head.